BLCM/BLCMods/Borderlands 2 mods/55tumbl/Skill Scaling Patch/README.md

 # Overview

-The Skill Scaling Patch fixes a number of bugs or inconsistencies about the way skills scale with level, and across playthroughs.
-It is not meant to "fix" the balance of the game according to my personal preferences, but merely to make it work as was (most probably) intended.
-It does clearly improve some aspects of the balance, though.
-The skills that are the most affected are Ruin (Maya), Light the Fuse (Krieg), Deathtrap and all its damage abilities (Gaige), the Sabre Turret and all its damage abilities (Axton).
+The Skill Scaling Patch fixes a number of bugs or inconsistencies in character skills, mostly about the way they scale with level, and across playthroughs.
+It is not meant to change the balance of the game according to my personal preferences, but to make it work as intended (or at least more consistently), which does improve some aspects of the balance.
+The skills that are the most affected are Phaselock and Ruin (Maya), Light the Fuse (Krieg), Deathtrap and all its damage abilities (Gaige), the Sabre Turret and all its damage abilities (Axton).

 Concerning Deathtrap and the Sabre Turret, the main problem addressed by this patch was actually not present on console.
 With the Skill Scaling Patch, their damage output should thus be identical (or close) to what it is on console.
 And that makes a huge difference on their end-game viability.

 # Compatibility

 The Skill Scaling Patch can be used as a standalone, for a vanilla experience with less bugs, and to meet Deathtrap and the Sabre Turret the way they were supposed to be (and actually are, on console).
+You can also try to combine it with other mods, using BLCMM.
+However, this may create incompatibilities if the other mods affect the skills modified by the Skill Scaling Patch, or even skills in general.
+I'd recommend importing the Skill Scaling Patch after other mods, and disabling any changes affecting the mentioned skills, in those other mods.

 The Skill Scaling Patch (v1.0) is included in the Unofficial Community Patch, as of version 4.1.

-You can also try to merge it with other mods, using [BLCMM](https://www.youtube.com/watch?v=VkRgUqru3oU&t=27s).
-However, this may create serious incompatibilities if the other mods affect the skills modified by the Skill Scaling Patch, or even skills in general.
-I'd recommend adding the Skill Scaling Patch after other mods, and disabling any changes affecting the mentioned skills, in those other mods.
+If you are using the UCP 4.1, you already have most of the Skill Scaling Patch.
+However, the fixes to Phaselock, Immolate, Made of Sterner Stuff, Electrical Burn, and Deathtrap's Shock ranged attacks are not (yet) included in the UCP.
+If you want those, you can simply import the current version of the Skill Scaling Patch as a single mod after the UCP.
+I strongly recommend to disable the Electrical Burn fix, since this skill already receives a very strong (indirect) boost in the UCP.

 # Detailed changes